Getting Started Guide

 Note that SnapStream Support technical personnel may request remote access to your systems in order to analyze, diagnose, or make configuration changes.
 Our preferred remote access software is LogMeIn Rescue.

 SnapStream’s Moco systems run Windows Server operating systems with the software requiring use of Windows services such as IIS, .NET, and SQL Server.
-Tuner capture cards are provided so that you can connect various input video sources including ATSC, SDI, or ATSC.
-Note that SDI capture card capabilities are planned for the 10.1 release.
+Tuner capture cards are provided so that you can connect various input video sources including ASI, SDI, or ATSC.
+Note that SDI capture card capabilities are not available in the 10.0 release.

 Depending on your system model, the included media storage may be configured as RAID1, RAID5, or RAID6.

 SnapStream Moco hardware systems are server-class systems with redundant power supplies designed to be housed in a data center rack.
 Depending on your system type, it will require 2U or 3U of rack space as well as sufficient power requirements up to 1000W and access to a 1Gb network switch.

 The following ports are used by Moco for proper functionality and will require opening on your network firewalls as applicable:

 - Ports 80 (HTTP) or 443 (HTTPS): The SnapStream Web Interface can be hosted as non-SSL (80) and/or SSL (443).
 Integrated tuning will also communicate via HTTP or HTTPS (depending on configuration).
 The system administrator can choose to disable port 80 through the Microsoft IIS Administration Tool on the SnapStream Server.